Hot Desking & Desk Booking

 Workplace analytics

 Workplace analytics can help companies analyze office desk utilization, facility planning, and other areas that impact the success of an organization.
-This provides a high-level view of exactly what a company needs to gain insights leading to intelligent decisions that affect the workplace.
+This provides high-level insights that allow companies to make intelligent decisions regarding their workspaces.
 For example, monitoring hot desk usage will help workplace teams spot usage trends, understand the seating needs of employees, and provide a better seating setup on the floor plan.

 Space utilization